-- an RFP for a service provider to conduct a comprehensive due diligence exercise on its network assets and to develop a network sourcing strategy.
+- 883. In June 2012 nine months before the due expiry of the 2007 MSA, Transnet issued an RFP for a service provider to conduct a comprehensive due diligence exercise on its network assets and to develop a network sourcing strategy.
 The due diligence bid was awarded to Detecon International GmbH ("Detecon"), a company associated with T-Systems.
-Transnet further procured the services of another consulting firm, Gartner, to assist with the development of an RFP for the IT network services. - 885.
+Transnet further procured the services of another consulting firm, Gartner, to assist with the development of an RFP for the IT network services. - 884.
 At a special meeting of the BADC held on 29 May 2013, the BADC resolved to authorise the GCEO "to approve the network services RFP, advertise, negotiate, award, contract and sign all relevant documentation in line with the approved strategy".
-1251 On the same day, Mr Singh and Mr Pita addressed a memorandum to Mr Molefe requesting him to approve the network services sourcing strategy and to grant authority to advertise an RFP to the open market for the provision of network services from August 2013 for three years with an option to extend for two years.
-1252 The estimated spend for the network services contract was R1.5 billion over a period of three years, or R2.5 billion over five years, based on an estimate of R500 million per year.
+On the same day, Mr Singh and Mr Pita addressed a memorandum to Mr Molefe requesting him to approve the network services sourcing strategy and to grant authority to advertise an RFP to the open market for the provision of network services from August 2013 for three years with an option to extend for two years.
+The estimated spend for the network services contract was R1.5 billion over a period of three years, or R2.5 billion over five years, based on an estimate of R500 million per year.
 Mr Molefe approved the request and granted the necessary authority on 9 June 2013.

-1250 See minutes of the BADC meeting of 27 February 2013 - Annexure C1, Exh BB7(a), GJJVDW-099
+&lt;sup>1250 See minutes of the BADC meeting of 27 February 2013 - Annexure C1, Exh BB7(a), GJJVDW-099

-1251 Annexure PV 16(a), Exh BB2.1(c), PV-0983
+&lt;sup>1251 Annexure PV 16(a), Exh BB2.1(c), PV-0983

-1252 Annexure D1, Exh BB7(a), GJJVDW-119
+&lt;sup>1252 Annexure D1, Exh BB7(a), GJJVDW-119

-- 886. The RFP was issued on 14 June 2013 with an initial closing date of 16 July 2013 and later extended to 13 August 2013.1253 Five bidders submitted proposals: i) Neotel; ii) Telkom SA SOC; iii) Dimension Data; iv) Vodacom (Pty) Ltd; and v) T-Systems in collaboration with Broadband Infraco SOC Ltd ("BBI").
+- 885. The RFP was issued on 14 June 2013 with an initial closing date of 16 July 2013 and later extended to 13 August 2013.
+Five bidders submitted proposals:

+Neotel; ii) Telkom SA SOC; iii) Dimension Data; iv) Vodacom (Pty) Ltd; and v) T-Systems in collaboration with Broadband Infraco SOC Ltd ("BBI").
 BBI is a state owned company ("SOC"), which at the time was working in co-operation with T-Systems.
-Mr Essa was appointed a director of BBI on 3 October 2011 and resigned on 14 October 2014.1254 - 887.
-The procurement process could not be completed by 31 August 2013, mainly due to extensions requested by the bidders, and thus the 2007 MSA was extended from 1 September 2013 to 31 October 2013 at a flat rate fee of R42.3 million per month (excluding VAT) less a discount of 0.25% per month, regardless of usage by Transnet.1255
+Mr Essa was appointed a director of BBI on 3 October 2011 and resigned on 14 October 2014. - 886.
+The procurement process could not be completed by 31 August 2013, mainly due to extensions requested by the bidders, and thus the 2007 MSA was extended from 1 September 2013 to 31 October 2013 at a flat rate fee of R42.3 million per month (excluding VAT) less a discount of 0.25% per month, regardless of usage by Transnet.